angeljayakumar/world-happiness-analytics/README.md

 - [World Happiness Report 2020–2024](https://www.kaggle.com/datasets/samithsachidanandan/world-happiness-report-2020-2024)

 The original data is based on the **Gallup World Poll**, which surveys over 160 countries and includes key well-being indicators such as happiness score, GDP per capita, social support, healthy life expectancy, and more.
 All 10 CSV files were cleaned and merged to create a unified dataset for analysis covering the years 2015 to 2024.

+## Alfie's Happiness Predictor App

+### Overview

+An interactive app designed for Alfie, a curious 9-year-old who loves maths, Roblox, Minecraft, and LEGO.
+The app lets users explore how factors like Economy, Family, Health, Freedom, and Generosity affect a country’s happiness score through fun sliders and gamified challenges.

+### User Persona

+**Alfie – The Creative Builder**

+- Age: 9 years old
+- Interests: Maths, Roblox, Minecraft, LEGO,Football
+- Goal: To understand how today’s choices affect happiness now and in the future
+- Motivation: Learning through play and interactive challenges that relate to his favorite games

+### Design Thinking

+This app is being developed using the Design Thinking process, focusing on Alfie’s needs to create an engaging, educational, and playful experience.
+Two versions (minimal and rich UI) are tested using A/B testing to find the best user experience.

+### Current Development Status

+This app is currently being developed with ongoing efforts to:

+- Build and refine two app versions (minimal and rich UI) for A/B testing.
+- Collect user feedback to improve engagement and learning.
+- Use a Linear Regression model (R² = 0.58) to provide approximate happiness predictions.
+- Continuously enhance the app based on real user interactions.

+### Model and Predictions

+- Uses a **Linear Regression model** with an R² score of **0.58 (58%)**, explaining most of the variation in happiness scores.
+- Random Forest was also tested but had a lower R² of **0.53 (53%)**.
+- Predictions are approximate and meant to encourage exploration and learning, not exact forecasts.

+### A/B Testing

+- Two versions of the app (A and B) randomly assigned to users.
+- Version A: Simple UI with plain results.
+- Version B: Enhanced UI with interactive charts and gamified elements.
+- User feedback is collected to iteratively improve the app.

+---

+This app combines data science, user-centered design, and educational storytelling to make learning about happiness and maths fun for young users.